Exact solution of vacuum field equation in Finsler spacetime: Introduction

 The counterpart of special relativity has been established in flat Finsler spacetime.
 However, up to now, Finslerian gravity is still to be completed.
-There are types of gravitational field equation in Finsler spacetime \cite{Li Berwald,Miron,Rutz,Vacaru,Pfeifer}.
-And these equations are not equivalent to each other.
+There are types of gravitational field equation in Finsler spacetime \cite{Li Berwald,Miron,Rutz1,Vacaru}.
+Models have been built to study the gravitational theory that constructed on Finsler spacetime.
+Stavrinos {\it et al}. \cite{Stavrinos,Chang:2013vla} used the method of osculating Riemannian space to study the cosmological anisotropy in Finsler spacetime.
+Vacaru {\it et al}. studied high dimensional gravity in Finsler spacetime \cite{Vacaru ref}.
+Pfeifer {\it et al}. \cite{Pfeifer} have constructed gravitational dynamics for Finsler spacetimes in terms of an action integral on the unit tangent bundle.
+However, these equations (or models) are not equivalent to each other.
 Here are the reasons.
 It is well known that there is only a torsion free connection-the Christoffel connection in Riemann geometry.
 However, there are types of connection in Finsler geometry.
 Therefore, the covariant derivatives that depend on the connection are different.
 The Finslerian length element $F$ is constructed on a tangent bundle \cite{Book by Bao}.
 Thus, the gravitational field equation should be constructed on the tangent bundle in principle.
 However, the corresponded energy-momentum tensor, which should be constructed on the tangent bundle, is rather obscure in physics.

 The analogy between geodesic deviation equations in Finsler spacetime and Riemann spacetime gives the vacuum field equation in Finsler gravity \cite{Finsler Bullet}.
 It is the vanishing of Ricci scalar.
 The vanishing of the Ricci scalar implies that the geodesic rays are parallel to each other.
 The geometric invariant property of Ricci scalar implies that the vacuum field equation is insensitive to the connection, which is an essential physical requirement.
 In this paper, we present an exact solution of the vacuum field equation in Finsler spacetime.
 The interior solution is also shown.